Ali-VB/Websiter-nextjs/docs/SUPABASE_SETUP.md

 - Check your spam/junk folder
 - Verify the email templates in Supabase dashboard
 - Ensure the redirect URLs are correctly configured
+- If using a `.click` domain, be aware that it may be flagged by spam filters

 ### Session Issues
 - Clear your browser cookies for the site
 - Check the browser console for errors
 - Verify the Supabase client configuration

+### Email Deliverability Issues
+If you're experiencing deliverability issues with your emails:

+1. Consider using a more traditional domain extension for production
+2. Check [SUPABASE_CONFIGURATION_GUIDE.md](file:///Users/ali-vakili/Desktop/Qoder_build/websiter.click/docs/SUPABASE_CONFIGURATION_GUIDE.md) for detailed email deliverability best practices
+3. Set up proper DNS records (SPF, DKIM, DMARC)
+4. Add a physical address to your email templates
+5. Warm up your domain gradually if it's new